katzyuval/Future-Workforce/README.md

 # Future-Workforce
-The final project contains serval of external data that marged together Educational attainment for workers 25 years and older by detailed occupation.xlsx The original data from: U.S. Bureau of Labor Statistics Latest Numbers THE FUTURE OF EMPLOYMENT.csv	- The original data from:
+The final project contains serval of external data that marged together:

+Educational attainment for workers 25 years and older by detailed occupation.xlsx The original data from: U.S. Bureau of Labor Statistics Latest Numbers THE FUTURE OF EMPLOYMENT.csv	- The original data from: